EnChung913/DBMS_FinalProj/docs/diary.md

 [2025-12-3 00:35]
 Next step would be the application of resource by students.
 I generated 3 entities, next day would be the api implementation.

+[2025-12-3 13:15]
+I export current database to backup.sql.
+Export the csv files of the database tables for testing purpose.